Munzer2/CSE-406_Security_Project/ICMP-Spoofing/README.md

 # ICMP Ping Spoof Attack Demo

 This repository demonstrates a simple ICMP Echo Request spoofing attack using Docker containers and a custom Python script (`spoof2.py`).
-The attacker is positioned as a man-in-the-middle (MITM) gateway between a victim and a router, intercepting and forging ICMP replies.
+The attacker is positioned as a gateway between a victim and a router, intercepting and forging ICMP replies.

 ---